-Due to the above issue, an attacker can perform a man in the middle attack where in an attacker will act as middle man for all the communication from the source to the endpoint.
+Due to the above issue, an attacker can perform a man-in-the-middle attack wherein an attacker will act as a middle man for all the communication from the source to the endpoint.
 Attackers can also spoof ICMP router discovery messages and remotely add bad route entries into a victim’s routing table.
 So the victim’s system would be forwarding the frames to the wrong address, and it would be unable to reach other networks.
-Such type of attacks can lead to Denial of Service attack and can become quite severe.
+Such types of attacks can lead to a Denial of Service attack and can become quite severe.

 A countermeasure that is used to prevent ICMP route discovery is to use digital signatures and to block all type 9 and type 10 ICMP packets.